cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

 ```

-The inter-operator as a [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) that keeps a watch on `sfservicebindings` and take action as described [below]() to reconcile the actual operator [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+The inter-operator provisioner as a [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) that keeps a watch on `sfservicebindings` and take action as described [below]() to reconcile the actual operator [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 `Unbind` is handled using Kubernetes [finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers).